darius/cant/README.md

 ### So the message is "buzz off"?

-Just don't expect any stability, at least for a long while.
+Just don't expect any stability, at least anytime soon.

 ## What's done so far?